CanePlayz/PrimeNumbersReport/Readme.md

 * Algorithm 3: Check all possible divisors from 2 to sqrt(n) for each number, but skip all even numbers

 * Sieve of Eratosthenes

+# What's next?

+If you have any ideas, feel free to contribute via issue or pull requests.